What are scoring rules?

 Lead scoring models will vary from one business to another.
 For example, a clothing retailer might benefit by scoring customers by geography (e.g., customers in colder places will buy more winter clothing) and demography (e.g., the younger generation is more likely to purchase the latest fashions).
 An insurance company will use demographic data such as sex, age, and marital status to determine which types of insurance their customers are likely to buy (e.g. married customers might be more interested in life insurance).

 Another important criteria that can give companies a deeper insight into their prospects is behavioral data.
-Details such as how frequently customers open your emails, when their last purchase was, how many of your webinars they attend, how receptive they are to the phone calls, and how much they negotiate before signing a contract directly relate to a customer's interests and can be a key factor in helping businesses outline a better marketing strategy.
+Details such as how frequently customers open your emails, when their last purchase was, how many of your webinars they attend, and how much they negotiate before signing a contract directly relate to a customer's interests and can be a key factor in helping businesses outline a better marketing strategy.

 Depending on business model, customer base, product line, or marketing strategy the lead scoring methodology can vary from business to business and from one department to another.
 For example: